samiullah1096/simple/replit.md

 - Added proper error handling, file validation, and user feedback systems with data-testid attributes
 - Resolved "tools under construction" errors - all created tools are now accessible and fully functional
 - Fixed React duplicate key warnings by using category-slug combinations for tool keys
-- Project is optimized for high traffic volumes and search engine visibility with complete PDF tools SEO optimization
+- **Project is now fully optimized for high traffic volumes and search engine visibility with COMPLETE ToolShell integration across ALL PDF tools**

 ## System Architecture